osquery/osquery/README.md

 ## Build from source

-Building osquery from source is encouraged!
+Building osquery from the source is encouraged!
 Check out our [build guide](https://osquery.readthedocs.io/en/latest/development/building/).
-Also check out our [contributing guide](CONTRIBUTING.md) and join the community on [Slack](https://slack.osquery.io).
+Also, check out our [contributing guide](CONTRIBUTING.md) and join the community on [Slack](https://slack.osquery.io).

 ## License

-By contributing to osquery you agree that your contributions will be licensed as defined on the LICENSE file.
+By contributing to osquery you agree that your contributions will be licensed as defined in the LICENSE file.

 ## Vulnerabilities